cyberjunky/3commas-cyber-bots/README.md

 Then the bot helper will sleep for the set interval time, after which it will repeat these steps.

+NOTE: You cannot mix paper and real account bots in botids, they have to match accountmode set (for safety)

 ![Compound](images/compound.png)

 ## Binance account Setup